modal-inria/MixtComp/MixtComp/docs/howToAddModelInR.md

 If the model requires some hyperparameters and you want to provide default values, you can add them in the [completeModel function](../../RMixtCompUtilities/R/MIXTCOMP_formatData.R).

 Update [plotDataCI function](../../RMixtCompUtilities/R/PLOT_plotUnivariateDistributions.R) with the new model.
-It requires to add an [extractCI** function](../../RMixtCompUtilities/R/PLOT_extractCIbounds.R) that compute the theorical mean and the confidence interval per class.
+It requires to add an [extractCI** function](../../RMixtCompUtilities/R/PLOT_extractCIbounds.R) that compute the theoretical mean and the confidence interval per class.

 Update [plotDataBoxplot function](../../RMixtCompUtilities/R/PLOT_plotUnivariateBoxplots.R) with the new model.
 It plots a boxplot of the data per class.